SnowYJ/snowyj.github.io/_pages/about.md

 Recent Work
 ======
 1. [Learning disentangled semantic space of explanations via invertible neural network](https://github.com/academicpages/academicpages.github.io).
-This work explores the controllable AutoEncoder via flow-based invertible neural network.
+This work explores the controllable generation of AutoEncoder via flow-based invertible neural network.

 2. [Toward controllable natural language inference through lexical inference type](https://github.com/academicpages/academicpages.github.io).
 This work foscused on the inference task - generating a conclusion given two premsies.
-Based on the fine-grained inference type, the baseline model (T5) can learn the better inference process and it can be controlled through inference type.
+Based on the fine-grained inference type, the baseline model (T5) can learn the better inference process and can be controlled to deliver a symbolic inference behavior.

 3. [Qausi-symbolic explanatory inference via disentanglement: a geometrical eximination](https://github.com/academicpages/academicpages.github.io).
-This work revealed that the geometric properties of explanatory latent space of Variational AutoEncoder (VAE).
+This work revealed the geometric properties of explanatory latent space of Variational AutoEncoder (VAE).
+This geometric property can help us to control the generation of VAE by traversing the movement of latent vector over different hypersolids in the latent space.

 4. [learning disentangled representation for natural language definition](https://github.com/academicpages/academicpages.github.io).